rohitgajawada/ultimate-tic-tac-toe/README.md

 * entropy : O is majority (for offense) or X is majority (for defence i.e to mess up opponents offense) but not tending to equal

 * Lets make our array as 1d for simplification

+Imp notes:
+Change ply and check timings (signal) timing out in some cases